Cybersecurity & Cloud Orientation 2025

 3. The Insider Threat Nobody Expected

 One story revealed the hidden danger within organizations.
-A trusted insider, knowingly or unknowingly, became the source of a data leak that led to financial and reputational damage.
-While firewalls and intrusion detection systems stood tall, they could not stop what came from the inside.
-This experience opened the floor to a discussion on zero-trust architecture, user behavior analytics, and governance frameworks.
+A trusted insider caused a data leak leading to damage.
+Firewalls couldn’t stop what came from inside — sparking a talk on zero-trust architecture, user behavior analytics, and governance frameworks.

 The Insider Threat Nobody Expected